 Once the tools are in place to effectively support perpetual tax engagements, there will be nothing stopping firms and businesses from pursuing a better way of doing things.
-Firms will be able to more accurately project their workflow during tax season, which will help limit the seasonal crunch that so many accounting professionals experience during busy tax season.
-Businesses will be able to rest assured that there's a savvy organization monitoring their tax status 24/7.
-The same way that companies are currently switching to MSPs en masse for their IT services, they'll soon be moving their accounting services into a model that favors constant engagement.
+Firms will be able to more accurately project their workflow during tax season, which will help limit the seasonal crunch that so many accounting thinking CPA, or the clients they serve, the steady shift toward continuous tax engagements is one to look forward to.